hobo1618/mooos/README.md

 This is a "language item", like the "Copy" trait, which "marks a function that is used for implementing [stack unwinding](https://www.bogotobogo.com/cplusplus/stackunwinding.php)."
 A personality function attribute ["permits functions to specify what function to use for exception handling."](https://llvm.org/docs/LangRef.html#id1760).
 Presumably when an exception occurs, then, the *eh_personality* trait tells LLVM how to unwind the stack, i.e. "to run the destructors of all live stack variables in case of a panic....\[which] ensures that all used memory is freed and allows the parent thread to catch the panic and continue execution."
-Implementation of panics "backed by libgcc/libunwind" are found in [`gcc.rs`](https://github.com/rust-lang/rust/blob/master/library/std/src/sys/personality/gcc.rs).
-This file appears to define exception handling for different target architectures.
-Here's how it's described in the docs:
+Here's how it's described in the [docs](https://github.com/rust-lang/rust/blob/master/library/std/src/sys/personality/gcc.rs):

 > Implementation of panics backed by libgcc/libunwind (in some form).
 >